 Review Analysis of the REAL-LU Study: Effectiveness and Safety of Lutetium-177 DOTATATE in Italian Patients with GEP-NETs

-This review of the analysis on Lutetium-177 DOTATATE in treating gastroenteropancreatic-neuroendocrine tumours (GEP-NETs), published as the Italian prospective observational (REAL-LU) study in the European Journal of Nuclear Medicine and Molecular Imaging, delves into the study’s rationale, design, and baseline characteristics.
+This review of the analysis on Lutetium-177 DOTATATE in treating gastroenteropancreatic-neuroendocrine tumours (GEP-NETs), published as the Italian prospective observational (REAL-LU) study in the European Journal of Nuclear Medicine and Molecular Imaging, looks into the study’s rationale, design, and baseline characteristics.
 The review seeks to assess the study’s methodology and initial findings, offering insights into its relevance and prospective influence on clinical practice.

 Introduction and Rationale